Supreme Court observers see trouble ahead as public approval of justices erodes

 But Congress shares the blame, he said.

 “We give opportunities for the court to be perceived as political because we don’t legislate,” Murphy said.
-“So the court ends up stepping into really important areas of law, because Congress has left huge vacuums on immigration policy and telecommunications policy.
+“So the court ends up stepping into really important areas of law because Congress has left huge vacuums on immigration policy and telecommunications policy.
 So if we were more effective legislating, we would eliminate a lot of the ambiguities that the court then takes advantage of.”

 Murkowski said the view of the court reflects a larger societal trend.